The bibliography is organized into categories. Sources freely available on the internet are identified with §.

 The Plainchant of the Ordinary of the Mass.
 10th Edition.
 London: Plainsong & Medieval Music Society, 1937.

 Procter, F, and E.S.
 Deswick, eds.
 The Martiloge in Englysshe.
 London: Henry Bradshaw Society, 1893.

 Renwick, William, ed.
 Sarum Compline: BCP English.
-Hamilton Ontario: Gregorian Institute of Canada, 2018.
+Hamilton Ontario: Gregorian Institute of Canada, 2018, second edition, 2020.

 Renwick, William, ed.
 Sarum Compline: D-R English.
-Hamilton Ontario: Gregorian Institute of Canada, 2018.
+Hamilton Ontario: Gregorian Institute of Canada, 2018, second edition, 2020.

 Riley, Athelstan, A Prymer for the Laity, set forth after the Antient Prymers of Salisbury Use.
 London: A. R. Mowbray and Co., 1878. §